Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 The infloresence of Gymnadenia rhellicani is conical at first, becoming egg-shaped when all the flowers are open.
 Although normally a very dark purple, the flowers can also be red, orange, yellow or white.
 They are highly scented with a sweet or spicy vanilla odour.

-This orchid can be found in short grassland and alpine meadows between 1,000 and 3,000 metres above sea level.
+The Black Vanilla Orchid Gymnadenia rhellicani can be found in short grassland and alpine meadows between 1,000 and 3,000 metres above sea level.
 It grows in dry to slightly moist conditions in open sunny positions on calcareous substrates.
 Although localised Gymnadenia rhellicani can often flower in large numbers in favoured locations.

 Gymnadenia rhellicani flowers from the end of June to the middle of August, which is much later than many other orchids that occur in the same regions.